PeterOrneholm/Orneholm.SverigesRadio/README.md

 We are very open to community contributions.
 Please see our [contribution guidelines](CONTRIBUTING.md) before getting started.

-These methods are missing as of today, feel free to file an issue or provide a PR if you need them:
-- Traffic/Messages
-- VMA
-- Scheduled Episodes
-- Playlists

 ### License & acknowledgements

 Orneholm.SverigesRadio is licensed under the very permissive [MIT license](https://opensource.org/licenses/MIT) for you to be able to use it in commercial or non-commercial applications without many restrictions.